digipolisantwerp/swagger_aspnetcore/README.md

-# Serilog extensions library
+# Digipolis Swagger library

-Digipolis Antwerp uses the Elastic stack for logging.
-Instead of writing our own framework for this logging engine, we use the excellent [Serilog](https://serilog.net/) library.
+Digipolis Antwerp uses the [Swagger](https://swagger.io) library for API documentation.
-Our library adds extensions to the Serilog framework, specific to the way we use the Elastic stack.
+Our library adds a Swagger startup extension that, by default, adds custom Digipolis filters & operators that follow the [Digipolis API guidelines](https://acpaas-api.digipolis.be#/).

 ## Table of Contents